-Sometimes I wish I had charisma, a real sense of humour —and big biceps, because they mean you know your shit—, Cavemantraining could then reach a larger audience and become an authoritative voice.
-Because, quality and technique alone just don’t seem to cut it in the real world anymore!
+Sometimes I wish I had charisma, a real sense of humor —and big biceps, because they mean you know your shit—, Cavemantraining could then reach a larger audience and become an authoritative voice.
+Because quality and technique alone just don’t seem to cut it in the real world anymore!

-Let’s take this one example below, it’s horrid, but the trainer is likeable, he talks cute, the Dr. well… I don’t really know him or the trainer for that matter, but the Dr. seems like he has authority on the net due to the huge amount of followers on his facebook.
-Awesome stuff that people like is said “YEAH LOOKS GOOD!”, “ATTA BOY!”, “LOVE IT, FANTASTIC” and they look like they’re having so much fun.
+Let’s take this one example below, it’s horrid, but the trainer is likable, he talks cute, the Dr. well… I don’t really know him or the trainer for that matter, but the Dr. seems like he has authority on the net due to the huge amount of followers on his Facebook.
+Awesome stuff that people like to hear is said, things like “YEAH LOOKS GOOD!”, “ATTA BOY!”, “LOVE IT, FANTASTIC”, and they look like they’re having so much fun.

 I am guilty too!

 Yes, I’m guilty too, I had horrible form when I started, I had no idea what a snatch was, I just did what I saw and thought I knew, I was bad.
 This article is not having a dig at the trainer, every trainer has to start somewhere, every trainer makes mistakes, but hopefully learns and more importantly OWNS UP.
 The whole problem with the video is that it’s being put out by what appears to be an ‘authority’ in the fitness industry and respected by many people.

 The title should be “How to ‘F’ up your shoulders”

 It’s absolutely pathetic, this is not for shoulder mobility, every angle they hold the kettlebell in is dangerous to the shoulders, with over one million followers, if only 1% is going to grab a heavy kettlebell and start doing this, well, do your maths …